laravel/docs/http-tests.md

 <a name="testing-json-apis"></a>
 ## Testing JSON APIs

 Laravel also provides several helpers for testing JSON APIs and their responses.
-For example, the `json`, `get`, `option`, `post`, `put`, `patch`, and `delete` methods may be used to issue requests with various HTTP verbs.
+For example, the `json`, `get`, `post`, `put`, `patch`, `delete`, and `option` methods may be used to issue requests with various HTTP verbs.
 You may also easily pass data and headers to these methods.
 To get started, let's write a test to make a `POST` request to `/user` and assert that the expected data was returned:

     <?php